An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 The message is:

 By now, the reader understands what all this leads to: with strict checking on, there will be less implicit conversion permitted.
-However, it would be impractical to outlaw everything, since not all implicit conversions are harmful.
-For instance, converting from smallint to int is unproblematic in all contexts as far as I know.
-I will have to admit that I have not considered each and every case, rather I will cover four generic cases.
+It would be impractical to outlaw everything, since not all implicit conversions are harmful.
+For instance, converting from smallint to int is unproblematic in all contexts.
+I will have to admit that I have not considered each and every case, rather I will cover four generic cases which I cover below.

-SQL Server 2008 has 33 basic types listed in sys.types.
-These can be divided into eight classes:
+SQL Server 2017 has 33 basic types listed in sys.types.
+They can be divided into eight classes:

 The basic idea is that when strict checking is in force, implicit conversion is not permitted from one class to another.
-However, the following implicit conversions are still permitted:
+However, the following implicit conversions would still be permitted:

 It is also permitted to implicitly convert to sql_variant; that's kind of the essence of that data type.
 (XML and CLR types are not included, since they cannot be stored in sql_variant.)